jurrien-fakkeldij/chapter-workshop-beth/README.md

 ),
 ```

-Notice the lastID variable let's create that just above our database (array) and
-use the id+1 that you have set last.
+Notice the lastID variable, we don't have that yet.
+Let's create that just above our database (array) and use the id+1 that you have set last.
 ```typescript
 let lastID = 5;
 ```

 Now on to creating the form component so we can actually add the todo.
+We can add this to end of our file.
 ```typescript
 function TodoForm() {
   return (